 In these cases, the British VAT law fakes a - generally - taxable supply of the marketplace to the end consumer, as illustrated in the following chart.
 Thus, there is no registration obligation in the UK for the trader, as far as he only carries out this type of transaction.

 Here you can see how the marketplaces will practically handle this case using eBay as an example.
 The creation of the invoice is done by the marketplaces.

 Case 4: Delivery via Amazon and Co. from the EU (e.g. Germany) to Great Britain - value of goods over 135 pounds

 This case is illustrated ascase 2.
 This also means that the fiction mentioned in case 3 does not apply in these cases.

 Case 5: Sale from a fulfillment center in Great Britain - value of goods does not matter

-If you want to continue to use the Fulfillment by Amazon (FbA) in Great Britain from 1.1.2021, you will have to bring your products to the island yourself in future.
-Amazon had already announced that Great Britain will be dropped from the Pan EU program.
-A customs expert will explain how you can do this in this webinar.
+If you want to continue to use Fulfillment by Amazon (FbA) in the UK after 1.1.2021, you will have to bring your products to the island yourself in the future.
+Amazon had already announced that the UK will drop out of the Pan EU program.
+How you can do that is explained by a customs expert in this webinar.